-If you work with students on the autism spectrum, you probably hear over and over again that you need incorporate visuals to help your students increase comprehension.
+If you do speech therapy with students on the autism spectrum, you probably hear over and over again that you need to incorporate visuals to help your students increase comprehension.
 Visuals can be so helpful for students!
-So how can you incorporate visuals when working on WH questions?
+So how can you incorporate visuals when working on WH questions in speech therapy?
 Here are some ideas!

 This is where most people start – offering a field of 2-4 visual choices to answer a WH question.
 Using visual choices is a great strategy that I definitely use.
 Unfortunately, this is where most people stop incorporating visuals as well.

 Offering just visual answer choices helps students comprehend the choices, but not the question. . .
 Let’s take a step back and look at some other places you can incorporate visuals to help the student understand the question AND the answer choices!